MicrosoftDocs/azure-stack-docs/azure-stack/user/azure-stack-manage-vm-protect.md

 ### Fault tolerance

 Azure Stack physical redundancy and infrastructure service availability only protect against hardware level faults/failures such  a disk, power supply, network port, or node.
-However, if your application must always be available and can never lose any data, you will need to implement fault tolerance natively in your application or use additional software to enable fault tolerance.
+However, if your app must always be available and can never lose any data, you will need to implement fault tolerance natively in your app or use additional software to enable fault tolerance.

-First, you need to ensure the application VMs are deployed using scale sets to protect against node-level failures.
-To protect against the cloud going offline, the same application must already be deployed to a different cloud, so it can continue servicing requests without interruption.
+First, you need to ensure the app VMs are deployed using scale sets to protect against node-level failures.
+To protect against the cloud going offline, the same app must already be deployed to a different cloud, so it can continue servicing requests without interruption.
 This model is typically referred to an active-active deployment.

 Keep in mind that each Azure Stack cloud is independent of each other, so the clouds are always considered active from an infrastructure perspective.
-In this case, multiple active instances of the application are deployed to one or more active clouds.
+In this case, multiple active instances of the app are deployed to one or more active clouds.

  - RTO: No downtime
  - RPO: No data loss